 Download SBT here.

-3. Open a shell console and start the sbt shell as shown in the following screen shot:
+3. Open a shell console, navigate to root folder of the cloned repository and start the sbt shell as shown in the following screen shot:

 4. Build the code files into the jar package using the following command: